The natural lens is located in the eye just behind the iris and the pupil. Light entering the eye

 in the eye, but a fogging and loss of clarity of the natural crystalline lens.

-VISION2020 - CATARACT IS A LEADING CAUSE OF BLINDNESS
+CATARACT - A LEADING CAUSE OF BLINDNESS

 The program through its member organizations facilitates the availability of affordable and high quality

 cataract surgical services and supplies.
 In countries of Africa and Asia cataract accounts for at least

 half of all blindness, despite the known technology that can restore vision at extremely low cost !